Skip to Content

 But with the high-profile cancellation of several maiden voyages recently, is booking the first sailing of a cruise ship just too big of a risk to take?

-The first sailing of Disney’s first ship in over a decade was delayed from June 9 to July 14, with DCL saying that this was due to the effect of omicron “at a critical point in the production process.”
+The first sailing of Disney’s first ship in over a decade was delayed from June 9 to July 14 2022, with DCL saying that this was due to the effect of Covid “at a critical point in the production process.”

 I had never really thought too much about this until I was impacted by the delay in the maiden voyage of Disney Wish in 2022.

-A total of 12 sailings were canceled, and whilst Disney offered a full refund or a 50 percent discount on a future cruise, the delay affected a lot of people.
+A total of 12 sailings on Disney Wish were canceled, and whilst Disney offered a full refund or a 50 percent discount on a future cruise, the delay affected a lot of people.

 But Disney isn’t the only cruise line to have had to decide to delay a maiden voyage.
 There seem to have been several announcements recently.

-On January 25th Princess said that it and the shipbuilders Fincantieri had agreed to delay delivery of the vessel.
-This led to the cancellation of the ship’s inaugural 10-day voyage, which had been scheduled to depart from Barcelona on February 8th.
+On January 25th 2024, Princess said that it and the shipbuilders Fincantieri had agreed to delay delivery of the vessel.
+This led to the cancellation of the ship’s inaugural 10-day voyage, which had been scheduled to depart from Barcelona on February 8th 2024.
+I sailed on Sun Princess in June of that year and there were still many things that weren’t ready or in operation.

-What was particularly notable about this was that the passengers affected by the cancellation were not given a lot of notice – and some had already traveled to the port to join the cruise.
+What was particularly notable about the cancellation of Sun Princess was that the passengers affected by the cancellation were not given a lot of notice – and some had already traveled to the port to join the cruise.

 photo courtesy of Princess Cruises